 Asian Water Snakes (subfamily Homalopsinae) have thicker bodies and broader heads.

 Habitat: Evergreen forest, parks, and agriculture.

 Contribution to the ecosystem: Will feed on eggs, lizards, frogs, and small rodents.
-Provides food for larger snakes.
+Sometimes eaten by larger snakes.

 Conservation status and threats: No known conservation threats.